phillwatson/accumulator/README.md

 Data at each resolution will be accumulated from that of lower resolutions, supplied by the local repository.
-If the local repository holds no data of the lower resolution, it will derive it from that of the next lower resolution.
+If the local repository holds no data of the lower resolution, it will be derived from that of the next lower resolution.
 This process will continue until the lowest resolution is reached.
 At which point it will retrieve the data from the warehouse.